 “A screaming comes across the sky.”
 Thomas Pynchon, Gravity's Rainbow

 This is the existential angst that rises to the surface in Ray Bradbury’s 1951 short story, The Rocket Man.
-Anthologized in the collection titled, The Illustrated Man, and written 19 years before Neil Armstrong and Buzz Aldrin walked on the moon, Ray Bradbury likens the Rocket Man in this story to a soldier leaving for battle.
-The haunting reality, though, is that the sense of duty associated with one’s country is absent.
+Anthologized in the collection titled, The Illustrated Man and written 19 years before Neil Armstrong and Buzz Aldrin walked on the moon, Ray Bradbury likens the Rocket Man in this story to a soldier leaving for battle.
+The haunting reality is that the sense of duty associated with one’s country is absent.
 Despite his deep love for his wife and son, the Rocket Man leaves again and again, as though gravity is pulling him back to the unknown adventure in the sky.

 “What I felt personally was like going back to, or having a vision of, the village where you were born.
 You don’t want to live there anymore because you’ve grown up and moved away and now you’d rather live the life of the city.
 But it moves you as “Mother Earth”; you just know you wouldn’t want to go back and live with her.”